Oski Science Camp

 The Stanislaus National Forest in Pinecrest, California, is our classroom.
 Students at camp engage in science- and nature-based activities in a space where they can build strong bonds with each other and their environment, gaining a deeper understanding of the world around us.

-Bring your middle school class to Oski Science Camp!
+Bring your students to Oski Science Camp!

 Hands-On Physics, Astronomy, Environmental Science, and More